G101 OFF SALES LIMITED

 Despite renewed focus from global law enforcement, slavery and human trafficking largely remains a hidden problem.
 We all have a responsibly to be alert to the risks, however small, in our business and in wider supply chains.
 Staff are expected to report concerns and management are expected to act on them.
 The company is committed to supporting all staff who raise and act on genuine concerns.

-G101 Off Sales Limited operates exclusively in Scotland.
-Our operations are focussed on operating convenience stores and off-licence premises.
+One-O-One Convenience Stores Limited operates exclusively in Scotland.
+Our business is focussed on operating convenience stores and off-licence premises.
 The company has an annual turnover in excess of £36m.

 Our Supply Chain